 - urinary tract inflammation

-People should note that these creams may also have side effects for the partner or partners of the person who uses it.
+People should note that this cream may also have side effects for the partner or partners of the person who uses it.
 These may include burning or itching in the vagina or anus.

-Exact application instructions may vary between products.
-However, most creams require people to apply it at least 30 minutes before sexual activity.
+Exact application instructions may vary among products.
+However, most creams require people to apply them at least 30 minutes before sexual activity.

-A person should consider speaking with a healthcare professional to discover the underlying cause of their ED.
+Although males can be uncomfortable speaking with a doctor about ED, they should work with a healthcare professional to determine the underlying cause of their ED.

-Depending on what the trigger is, they may consider the following alternative treatments:
+Depending on what the trigger is, a doctor may suggest the following alternative treatments:

-If a person’s ED is due to guilt, negative sexual experiences, or concerns relating to intimacy, a sex therapist could help them overcome these issues.
+If a person’s ED is due to guilt, negative sexual experiences, or concerns relating to intimacy, a sex therapist could help them overcome their issues.